 - Try to continue normal routines when possible, especially at bedtime.

 - Point out all the things community members are doing to help.
 Children like to be helpful and feel like they can do something.
-Children can write a letter, create art, send supplies, or take part in faith and interfaith vigils.
+Children can write a letter, create art, send supplies, or take part in events or faith and interfaith vigils.

 Middle School